Graphical Construction of Spatial Gibbs Random Graphs: Proofs

 \subsection{Time length and space diameter of a clan of ancestors}

-In this section we focus on two particular properties of the clan of ancestors given by \eqref{def:clan_edge} and \eqref{def:clan_vertice}.
-First, define the \textit{time length} of the clans $\A^{i,t}$ and $\A^{ij,t}$ as the length of the time interval between $t$ and the first birth in the family of ancestors of $(\{i\},t)$ and $(\{i,j\},t)$, respectively, given by
+In this section we focus on two particular properties of the clan of ancestors given by \eqref{def:clan_vertice}.
+First, define the \textit{time length} of the clan $\A^{i,t}$ as the length of the time interval between $t$ and the first birth in the family of ancestors of $(i,t)$ given by